-Porto is a city filled with unique architecture and Armazém Luxury Housing is one of its most structurally-extraordinary hotels inside a 19th-century iron warehouse.
-Run by a mother-and-daughter team, it is filled with special touches and experiences, like yoga classes and city tours, so guests can enjoy a memorable stay.
-This lovely 12-guest room hotel is also family friendly and offers babysitting services for an additional charge.
+Porto is filled with unique architecture and Armazém, based inside a 19th-century iron warehouse, is one of its most extraordinary hotels.
+Run by a mother-and-daughter team, it’s filled with special touches and experiences, such as yoga classes and city tours, so guests can enjoy a memorable stay.
+This lovely 12-guest room hotel is also family-friendly and offers babysitting services for an additional charge.

-The Artist Porto Hotel & Bistro’s 17 guest rooms, bistro, and bar are decorated and maintained by students at Porto’s Hospitality and Tourism School, providing a unique accommodation experience.
-This is a vibrantly colorful hotel where the rooms are filled with classic furniture and an array of artwork and photography.
-From the restaurant, guests can sample different local flavors with a specially-designed degustation menu, and when it comes time to explore, The Artist Porto Hotel & Bistro is within an eight-minute walking distance from the traditional Bolhão Market and just a few minutes from the trendy shops at Rua de Santa Catarina.
+The 17 guest rooms, bistro and bar of The Artist are decorated and maintained by students at The School of Hospitality and Tourism of Porto.
+This is a vibrant hotel where rooms are filled with classic furniture and an array of artwork and photography.
+In the restaurant, you can sample local flavours with a tasting menu.
+And when it’s time to explore, it’s just an eight-minute walk to the traditional Bolhão market and just a few minutes to the trendy shops on Rua de Santa Catarina.

-Another theater-inspired hotel is the centennial gold- and bronze-trimmed Hotel Teatro, located in the heart of the city and near the beautiful azulejo-covered São Bento train station.
-A few special features include a box office instead of a reception desk, a luxurious restaurant, and tickets for room keys.
-Boasting 74 guest rooms, they are divided into four styles including two suites, each spacious and decorated with its own modern style.
+The centennial gold- and bronze-trimmed Hotel Teatro is located in the heart of the city and near the beautiful azulejo-covered São Bento train station.
+Special features include a box office instead of a reception desk, a luxurious restaurant, and tickets for room keys.
+The 74 guest rooms are divided into four styles, each spacious and decorated with a modern style.

-Not quite a year old, Hotel Torel Avantgarde is one of Porto’s newest luxury boutique hotels.
-Boasting 47 guest rooms, including suites, the décor of each space was inspired by a mix of international and Portuguese artists, such as Nina Simone, Oscar Wilde, Leonardo DaVinci, and Fernando Pessoa.
-Guests can also enjoy a range of spa services, book a babysitter, and sample fine dining at the hotel restaurant.
+Hotel Torel Avantgarde has 47 guest rooms with decor inspired by a mix of international and Portuguese artists, such as Nina Simone, Oscar Wilde, Leonardo da Vinci and Fernando Pessoa.
+You can enjoy a range of spa services, book a babysitter and sample fine dining at the hotel restaurant.

-Elegant with a mix of old-world beauty and contemporary style, InterContinental Porto – Palacio das Cardosas is a grand hotel within an historic 18th-century palace.
-Conveniently located in the center of Porto, it is close to several must-see landmarks, including the São Bento train station, the Torre dos Clérigos, the Sé do Porto, the Art Nouveau Livraria Lello & Irmão, cafés and shopping opportunities.
-Although it has been completely restored, the hotel maintains charming décor and antique furnishings inside the 105 guest rooms.
-Special features include a library bar, a gourmet restaurant, and classically-designed rooms.
+Elegant with a mix of old-world beauty and contemporary style, InterContinental Porto is a grand hotel within a historic 18th-century palace.
+Conveniently located in the centre of Porto, it’s close to several landmarks, including the São Bento train station, the Torre dos Clérigos and the Sé do Porto.
+Although it has been completely restored, the hotel maintains charming decor and antique furnishings inside the 105 guest rooms.
+Special features include a library bar, a gourmet restaurant and classically designed rooms.

-Why not plan a romantic experience in Porto highlighted with Port tastings in the local historic wine cellars of Vila Nova de Gaia and ending each day in The Yeatman Hotel, a luxurious, five-star spa resort?
-Antique and elegant, with amazing views over the rooftops and across the Douro River, it has been labeled as one of the best contemporary hotels in the city.
-In addition to the 83 guest rooms and spa services, The Yeatman Hotel has a rooftop infinity pool, a gourmet restaurant, and a regal bar inspired by England’s Duke of Windsor.
+Plan a romantic experience in Porto ending each day in The Yeatman Hotel, a luxurious spa resort.
+Antique and elegant, this spot offers up amazing views over the rooftops and across the River Douro from Vila Nova de Gaia.
+In addition to the 83 guest rooms and spa services, it has a rooftop infinity pool, gourmet restaurant and regal bar.

-Moov Hotel Porto Norte is a unique, historic, and budget-friendly spot located in one of the city’s oldest squares between the 18th-century Saint Ildefonso Church and the classical São João National Theatre.
-An elegant façade opens into the century-old, Art Deco-inspired building that was once a movie theater but was eventually converted into this trendy film-themed hotel.
-It is also located within easy walking distance of other key landmarks including the Sé Cathedral, the Majestic Café, and the Ribeira district.
+Moov Hotel is a unique, historic and budget-friendly spot located in one of the oldest squares in the city between the 18th-century Saint Ildefonso Church and the classical São João National Theatre.
+An elegant façade opens into the century-old, art deco-inspired building that was once a movie theatre but was eventually converted into this trendy film-themed hotel.
+It’s located within easy walking distance of the Sé Cathedral, Majestic Café and the Ribeira district.